 My work is published or forthcoming in Annual Review of Political Science, Climatic Change, Energy Policy and the Social Sciences, Environmental Science & Policy, International Security, International Studies Quarterly, Journal of East Asian Studies, and other academic journals, as well as in numerous policy outlets.
 Many are available for download from my research page, or from ResearchGate.

-Prior to joining faculty at the ANU I was an Assistant Professor of International Affairs at the Elliott School of International Affairs at George Washington University (GWU) in Washington DC, and a research fellow in the Consortium for Energy Policy Research at the John F. Kennedy School of Government, Harvard University.
-My research has been supported by the Social Science Research Council, East-West Center, Smith Richardson Foundation, MIT Laboratory for Energy and Environment, John F. Kennedy School of Government, Sigur Center for Asian Studies, and the GWU Center for International Business.
-I have been a visiting fellow at the Environmental Policy Research Centre (Forschungszentrums für Umweltpolitik) at Freie Universität, the Centre of Geopolitics of Energy and Raw Materials (CGEMP) at Université Paris Dauphine, Tokyo Foundation, Japan Business Federation (Keidanren), and the Japan Institute for Energy Economics (IEEJ).
+In my academic career I previously worked at the Elliott School of International Affairs at George Washington University (GWU) in Washington DC, and before that the Consortium for Energy Policy Research at the John F. Kennedy School of Government, Harvard University.
+I have also been a visiting fellow at the Institute of Advanced Sustainability Studies in Potsdam, the Environmental Policy Research Centre (Forschungszentrums für Umweltpolitik) at Freie Universität, the Centre of Geopolitics of Energy and Raw Materials (CGEMP) at Université Paris Dauphine, Tokyo Foundation, Japan Business Federation (Keidanren), and the Japan Institute for Energy Economics (IEEJ).